XIMDEX/structured-data/doc/guide.md

 ##### Export item values to *neo4j cypher* script

-If you want to import an item and its relations into a neo4j graph this option will be helpfully to do this.
+If you want to import an item and its relationships into a neo4j graph, this option will be helpfully to do this.
-This format generate a list of commands in *cypher* language that be able to import in a neo4j project.
+This format generates a list of commands in *cypher* language that can be imported in a neo4j project.

 > [GET] http://localhost/api/v1/item/1?format=neo4j